Location: Terre ed Haut, Les Saintes Guadeloupe

 Whats better than a day filled with hours of exploring a little french island?
 NOTHING!!!!

 Today we woke up and ate Chef Hunters delectable poppyseed muffins.
-Afterwards we had a showing of our Seamanship How-To videos.
+Afterward, we had a showing of our Seamanship How-To videos.
 We all shared good laughs/laughed at each other.
 Teacher Ian then showed us a video narrated by Irving Johnson, a man who grew up on a farm but always had a passion for sailing.
 He would have died for the vessel that he worked on–The Peking (currently docked in Hamburg Germany, and formerly at the South Street Seaport Museum in New York).
 Our dinghy on the starboard side is named after this man.
 He was someone that personally inspired the creators of Seamester to start the program that it is today.

-Very fun day overall!! 🙂
+A very fun day overall!! 🙂

 Skipper Elle out…